irmoah80/py-pac-man/README.md

 # AI Project : Pacman game
-wrote via [arcade library](https://api.arcade.academy/en/stable/index.html) with some changes in library, before runing main.py , please edit library files as below :
+Made by [arcade library](https://api.arcade.academy/en/stable/index.html) with some changes in library.
+Before runing main.py, please edit library files as below :
-## changing some arcade's files
+## Changing some arcade's files
-we just adding one function to handle moving two object - arcade support on object :
+Add this function to handle moving two objects - arcade supports just one object :
 ### 1. Add PhysicsEngineSimple2
-in your arcade library , go to file `physics_engines.py` and add this function after function `PhysicsEngineSimple` :
+In your arcade library, go to `physics_engines.py` and add this function after `PhysicsEngineSimple` :

 ```python
 class  PhysicsEngineSimple2: